There are healthy alternatives to staying in a marriage for financial reasons

 Reasons to reconsider staying in a marriage for financial reasons

 Divorce is a strong alternative to being stuck in marriage for financial reasons.
 Staying together isn’t good for your emotional health.
 Staying in a marriage for financial reasons isn’t healthy for your children either.
 The good news is that our experienced New Jersey lawyers have helped numerous spouses divorce and financially protect their future.
 Family judges are required by law to consider the financial circumstances of each spouse when deciding how to equitably divide marital property and what alimony and child support orders should be made.
+If you’re scared to divorce because of money, we can help.

 Keeping the marital home